 Annette's website, with lots of tax information, MST program information, as well as information on the history of SJSU can be found at: http://www.sjsu.edu/people/annette.nellen/website/.

-Zachary Nolan is a transactional tax lawyer who advises clients on a wide range of federal, state and international tax issues pertaining to all stages of a company's life, including entity selection and formation, financing, restructurings, mergers and acquisitions, cross-border planning, and tax-efficient dissolutions.
+Zachary Nolan is Tax Counsel at Greenberg Glusker LLP and advises clients on a wide range of federal and state tax issues pertaining to all stages of a company's life cycle, including entity selection and formation, financing, restructurings, mergers and acquisitions, dispositions, and tax-efficient dissolutions.
 The focus of Zachary’s practice is to ensure his clients optimize their financial position by maximizing their tax benefit on a federal, state and international level.
-Zachary has worked as a Transactional Tax Associate at DLA Piper LLP, and prior to joining DLA Piper LLP, he worked for PricewaterhouseCoopers in the Mergers and Acquisitions tax group.
+Zachary previously worked as a Transactional Tax Associate at DLA Piper LLP, and prior to joining DLA Piper LLP, he worked for PricewaterhouseCoopers (“PwC”) in the Mergers and Acquisitions tax group.

-Zachary received his LL.M in Taxation from New York University School of Law, his Juris Doctor and Business Law Certificate (Magna Cum Laude) from the Florida State College of Law, and his Bachelors of Science in Business Administration and Marketing (Cum Laude) from the University of Florida.
-During his Juris Doctor, he externed as a clerk for the Honorable Judge Stampelos of the United States District Court for the Northern District of Florida and for the Honorable Judge Ray of the First District Court of Appeal of Florida.
+Zachary received his LL.M in Taxation from New York University School of Law, his Juris Doctor and Business Law Certificate (Magna Cum Laude) from the Florida State College of Law, and his Bachelor of Science in Business Administration and Marketing (Cum Laude) from the University of Florida.
+During his time in law school, Zachary also externed as a judicial clerk for the Honorable Judge Stampelos of the United States District Court for the Northern District of Florida and for the Honorable Judge Ray of the First District Court of Appeal of Florida.

 BUS 225I Tax Practices, Penalties and Procedures